The Employment Law Review: France

 If no substitute agreement has been entered into after 15 months (three-month notice period plus 12 months), the employees are entitled to a compensation guarantee (preservation of their compensation prior to the transfer by virtue of the employment contract and the CBA).

-The purpose of creating a universal pension system is to simplify and ensure equal treatment by developing rules based on clear, comprehensible and transparent principles.
+A new pension reform was supposed to be adopted during 2020, aiming to create a universal pension system to simplify and ensure equal treatment by developing rules based on clear, comprehensible and transparent principles.
+This reform has been postponed because of the covid-19 crisis but should be the focus of new consultations in 2021.

 1 Véronique Child and Eric Guillemet are partners at Deloitte | Taj Société d'avocats.